 What are the odds of two boys in the same family having Tourette?
 Our eight-year-old was recently diagnosed with TS and now we are noticing a lot of the same signs in our six-year-old.
 It’s only been going on for about a month and I know that a correct diagnosis of TS needs to have at least one year of tics.
 Should we continue to monitor?

-Dear Possible Parent,
+Dear Concerned Parent,

 Dr. Ticcy is a pseudonym for the TSFC National Office, which draws on information from experts across Canada and beyond to answer questions from the TS community.
 Please send your questions to firstname.lastname@example.org with the salutation “Dear Dr. Ticcy.”